 CLOUD

 One of the biggest advantages compared to the traditional storage model is that the cloud model doesn't require sizeable capital investment.
-In the cloud storage model, the organizations pay for the capacity only for what has been used.
-Therefore, the more data you have, the more you will have to pay to keep it stored in the cloud and vice-versa.
-The cloud model is considered a model that delivers IT resources in a manner that provides self-service, on-demand, and pay-per-use consumption.
+As cloud offers pay for the resources you use, it gives flexibility over the data you store and the cost to buy it.
+Moreover, it is considered a model that delivers IT resources in a manner that provides self-service, on-demand, and pay-per-use consumption.

 2. Security/threat protection